sassoftware/restaf-demos/README.md

 }
 ```

-> The appControl is the control object of the library - so do not modify
+> The appControl is the control object returned by setupAssistant.
-this object.
+Do not modify this object.

 The appControl object has the following properties that are useful in the tool function: